DETAILED ACTION

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis (i.e., changing from AIA to pre-AIA ) for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.

-Regarding Claim 11, McCombie discloses a device for estimating an arterial pressure of a user (Apparatus and methods for adaptive and autonomous calibration of pulse transit time measurements to obtain arterial blood pressure using arterial pressure variation; Abstract), the device comprising:
+Regarding Claim 11, McCombie discloses a device to be attached to a patient to estimate an arterial pressure of the patient (Apparatus and methods for adaptive and autonomous calibration of pulse transit time measurements to obtain arterial blood pressure using arterial pressure variation; Abstract), the device comprising:

-apply the calibration function to the physiological parameter measured at a measurement time, so as to estimate the transmural pressure at the measurement time (The height variation was used to identify the transmural pressures acting across the arterial walls at the sensor measurement sites and to identify the model parameter k; [0084]), and
+apply a value of the physiological parameter measured by the sensor at a single measurement time, the value being an input to the calibration function, so as to estimate, from the output of the calibration function, the transmural pressure at the single measurement time (The height variation was used to identify the transmural pressures acting across the arterial walls at the sensor measurement sites and to identify the model parameter k; [0084]), and

-Regarding Claim 12, McCombie discloses wherein the device further comprises a pressure sensor configured to quantify the pressure applied to the artery by the means for applying a pressure to the artery of the user (the apparatus has a pressure sensor for measuring external pressure at least at a specified position along the single arterial path between the sensors; [0019]; a pressure may be sensed, by means of a pressure sensor, or a pressure may be applied, at a position along the pulse transit path, inclusive of the endpoints of the path; [0037]; The external pressure acting on an artery can be measured through the use of a pressure sensor imbedded in the band or cuff which has the capability to measure the contact pressure that the band or cuff is applying to the skin surface; [0070]).
+Regarding Claim 12, McCombie discloses wherein the device further comprises a pressure sensor configured to measure the external pressure applied to the artery by the means for applying the pressure to the artery of the patient, the pressure sensor being embedded in the device and connected to the processing circuitry (the apparatus has a pressure sensor for measuring external pressure at least at a specified position along the single arterial path between the sensors; [0019]; a pressure may be sensed, by means of a pressure sensor, or a pressure may be applied, at a position along the pulse transit path, inclusive of the endpoints of the path; [0037]; The external pressure acting on an artery can be measured through the use of a pressure sensor imbedded in the band or cuff which has the capability to measure the contact pressure that the band or cuff is applying to the skin surface; [0070]).

-Regarding Claim 13, McCombie discloses wherein the sensor is one of an acoustic sensor, an optical sensor (Each of the sensors is a photo-plethysmographic sensor, illustrated by way of example, and each has a source 24 of light (in this case, a light-emitting diode (LED)) and a photodetector 26; [0041]), a tonometric sensor, an impedance sensor, and an electromechanical sensor.
+Regarding Claim 13, McCombie discloses wherein the sensor is an acoustic sensor, an optical sensor (Each of the sensors is a photo-plethysmographic sensor, illustrated by way of example, and each has a source 24 of light (in this case, a light-emitting diode (LED)) and a photodetector 26; [0041]), a tonometric sensor, an impedance sensor, or an electromechanical sensor.

 Conclusion

-Any inquiry concerning this communication or earlier communications from the examiner should be directed to CHANEL J JHIN whose telephone number is (571) 272-2695.
+Any inquiry concerning this communication or earlier communications from the examiner should be directed to CHANEL J YOON whose telephone number is (571) 272-2695.
 The examiner can normally be reached on Monday-Friday 9:00AM-5:00PM.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.